-The commission shall release to the public a proposed general assembly district plan for the boundaries for each of the ninety-nine house of representatives districts and the thirty-three senate districts.
+The commission shall release to the public a proposed general assembly district plan for the boundaries for each of the ninety-nine house of representatives districts and the thirtythree senate districts.
 The commission shall draft the proposed plan in the manner prescribed in this article.
 Before adopting, but after introducing, a proposed plan, the commission shall conduct a minimum of three public hearings across the state to present the proposed plan and shall seek public input regarding the proposed plan.
 All meetings of the commission shall be open to the public.
 Meetings shall be broadcast by electronic means of transmission using a medium readily accessible by the general public.

-The commission shall adopt a final general assembly district plan not later than the first day of September of a year ending in the numeral one.
-After the commission adopts a final plan, the commission shall promptly file the plan with the secretary of state.
-Upon filing with the secretary of state, the plan shall become effective.
+The commission shall adopt a final general assembly district plan not later than the first day of September of a who represent each of the two largest year ending in the numeral one.
+After political parties represented in the general assembly shall be required to adopt any general assembly district plan.
+For the purpose of this division, a member of the commission shall shall become effective.